OpenConext-Attic/OpenConext-stoker-metadata/README.md

 OpenConext-stoker-metadata
 ==========================

-PHP library for accessing OpenConext stoker metadata
+This repository is no longer in use.
+OpenConext no longer supports the stoker backend.